Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 Beer, champagne, liquor, wine, hard seltzers, wine coolers, etc.

-Diet and non-diet soda, coffee, tea, juices, milk, milk substitutes, bottled water, sparkling water, etc.
+Diet and non-diet soda, coffee, tea, juices, milk, milk substitutes, bottled water, sparkling water, energy drinks, etc.

 Not-for-profit organizations of all types including charitable, social, civic, advocacy, trade, special interest, religious, etc. Includes membership drives, recruitment, fundraising, etc.

-Includes all educational organisations and institutions, training programmes, job/career sites, development centers, language schools, etc.
+Includes all educational organizations and institutions, training programs, job/career sites, etc.

-Cleaning products, detergents, floor-care products, fabric softeners, paper products, domestic services, mowers, fertilizers, lawn care, gardening services, etc.
+FMCG products.
+Cleaning products, waxes, detergents, floor-care products, fabric softeners, paper products, lawn care, etc.

 Cruises, hotels, resorts, amusement parks, travel websites and booking services, travel tours, tourism campaigns, etc.